Last updated: May 2026

 • Instagram and Facebook Shops recently ended native checkout and now redirect shoppers to your website's checkout page.
 The change began in mid-2025 and became standard by September 2025, according to Meta's business help center and Feedonomics.

-Traditional ecommerce happens on your owned storefront.
+Legacy Ecommerce happens on your owned storefront.
 Social commerce begins with discovery on platforms like TikTok or Instagram, where users can move from content to cart in a few taps.

-The Opportunity This BFCM
+The opportunity this BFCM

 Even with Meta's changes, social commerce remains one of the fastest-growing sales channels worldwide.